ashayssaoji/CentWise/README.md

 ## 🌟About CentWise

 1. Expense Tracking:
-CentWise allows users to record and track shared expenses in real time.
+CentWise allows users to record and track shared expenses in real-time.
 Users can input details such as the amount spent, the purpose of the expense, and the participants involved.

 2. Bill Splitting:
 The application provides a convenient way to split bills among multiple individuals.
 Whether it's splitting the rent, utilities, groceries, or any other shared expense, CentWise ensures a fair and accurate distribution of costs.